Lymphoma: Cancer of the Lymphatic System

 Immunotherapy

-Immunotherapy is a type of cancer treatment that uses the body's own immune system to fight cancer.
-Immunotherapy is a relatively new treatment for lymphoma, but it has shown promise in clinical trials.
+Immunotherapy uses the body's immune system to fight cancer, showing promise in clinical trials.

 Prognosis of Lymphoma

-The prognosis for lymphoma varies depending on the type and stage of the disease.
-Some types of lymphoma are very treatable, while others are more difficult to treat.
-The overall five-year survival rate for lymphoma is about 70%.
-However, the survival rate can vary significantly depending on the specific type and stage of the disease.
-It is important to discuss your individual prognosis with your doctor.
+Lymphoma prognosis varies by type and stage.
+Some types are very treatable, others more difficult.
+The overall five-year survival rate is about 70%, but can vary significantly.
+Discuss individual prognosis with your doctor.

 Wellness Treatments